 Reduction of Polystyrene

-Dining Services has minimized the use of polystyrene (Styrofoam) from our locations and have replaced it with recyclable containers made from polypropylene (number 5 plastic).
+RIT Dining has minimized the use of polystyrene (Styrofoam) from our locations and have replaced it with recyclable containers made from polypropylene (number 5 plastic).

 Reusable Mug Program